Fohdeesha/quanta-brocade/documentation/index.md

 =>
 ```

 With all the following commands, copy and paste them *exactly* as you see them.
-If a line starts with # it's a comment.
-Don't try to run that line.

-Now use the memory read command to verify your quanta bootloader is where it should be, to ensure the commands to follow will use the correct location:
+Use the memory read command to verify your Quanta bootloader is where it should be - this ensures the commands to follow will use the correct location:

 ```
 md 0xfff80000 20